Security Checklist/Hosting and Server Setup

 - Configure Apache mod_security and mod_rewrite filters to block PHP attacks.
 See Google search for mod_security and Google search for mod_rewrite.
 (Note: These are advanced methods that usually require agreement and coordination with your hosting provider.
 Such options are enabled or disabled on a server-wide basis and are not individually adjustable on shared servers.)

 - Be sure MySQL accounts are set with limited access.
 The initial install of MySQL is insecure and careful configuration is required.
 (See the MySQL Manuals) Note: This item applies only to those administering their own servers, such as dedicated servers.
 Users of shared servers are dependent on their hosting provider to set proper database security.)

 Understand how PHP works

-PHP 4 is deprecated and has become obsolete.
-Some hosting providers still have both available on servers to support outdated scripts.
-Joomla requires PHP5.
+PHP versions become deprecated and some have become obsolete.
+Some hosting providers still have several available on servers to support outdated scripts.
+Joomla and higher should be using PHP7.x.
 (See Joomla Requirements)

 Use local php.ini files

 - On shared servers you can't edit the main php.ini file, but you may be able to add custom, local php.ini files.
 If so, you'll need to copy the php.ini files to every sub-directory that requires custom settings.

 - There are a few important things to keep in mind.

 - Local php.ini files only have an effect if your server is configured to use them.
 This includes a php.ini file in your http_root directory.
 You can test whether or not these file affect your site by setting an obvious directive in the local php.ini file to see if it affects your site.